Faculty

 Privacy: Privacy means that information related to a report of Prohibited Conduct will be shared with University Employees who need to know the information in order to assist individuals identified as having been impacted by the alleged conduct in the assessment, investigation, and resolution of the report.
 All Employees who are involved in the University’s response to reports of Prohibited Conduct receive specific training and guidance about sharing and safeguarding private information in accordance with state and federal law.

-The privacy of Student education records will be protected in accordance with relevant privacy laws including the Family Educational Rights and Privacy Act (“FERPA”), as outlined in the University’s FERPA policy. (http://policy.uconn.edu/2011/05/24/ferpa-policy/).
+The privacy of student education records will be protected in accordance with relevant privacy laws including the Family Educational Rights and Privacy Act (“FERPA”), as outlined in the University’s FERPA policy. (http://policy.uconn.edu/2011/05/24/ferpa-policy/).

 Confidentiality: Confidentiality exists in the context of laws that protect certain relationships, including with medical and clinical care providers (and those who provide administrative services related to the provision of medical and clinical care), mental health providers, counselors, and ordained clergy, all of whom may engage in confidential communications under Connecticut law.
 The University has designated individuals who have the ability to have privileged communications as “Confidential Employees.”
 When information is shared by an individual with a Confidential Employee or a community professional with the same legal protections, the Confidential Employee (and/or such community professional) cannot reveal the information to any third party except where required or permitted by law.
 For example, information may be disclosed when: (i) the individual gives written consent for its disclosure; (ii) there is a concern that the individual will likely cause serious physical harm to self or others; or (iii) the information concerns conduct involving suspected abuse or neglect of a minor under the age of 18.

 VI.
-EMPLOYEE REPORTING RESPONSIBILITIES
+EMPLOYEE REPORTING AND INFORMATION SHARING RESPONSIBILITIES

-A. TITLE IX REPORTING OBLIGATIONS
+B. TITLE IX REPORTING OBLIGATIONS

-Most University employees are required to immediately report information about certain types of Prohibited Conduct involving any Student to the University’s Office of Institutional Equity.[3]
-An Employee’s responsibility to report under this Policy is governed by their role at the University.
-The University designates every Employee as either a Confidential Employee or a Responsible Employee.
+Most University employees are required to immediately report information about certain types of Prohibited Conduct to the University’s Office of Institutional Equity.
+An employee’s responsibility to report under this Policy is governed by their role at the University.
+The University designates every employee as either a Confidential Employee or a Responsible Employee.

-Confidential Employee: Any Employee who is entitled under state law to have privileged communications.
-Confidential Employees will not disclose information about Prohibited Conduct to the University without the permission of the Student or Employee (subject to the exceptions set forth in the Confidentiality section of this Policy).
+Confidential Employee: Any employee who is entitled under state law to have privileged communications.
+Confidential Employees will not disclose information about Prohibited Conduct to the University without the permission of the student or employee (subject to the exceptions set forth in the Confidentiality section of this Policy).
 Confidential Employees at the University of Connecticut include:

 • Student Health and Wellness (limited to Medical Services, Mental Health Services, and Sports Medicine)